-Becoming a Network Administrator
+How to Become a Network Administrator

 Pursuing an entry-level network administrator position typically requires a bachelor’s degree in computer science, IT, or computer engineering.
 That said, initial education is only one part of the knowledge that competent administrator’s need to possess.
 With network technologies (particularly in the area of data storage) evolving rapidly, it’s absolutely essential that any aspiring networking professional stay up-to-date on the latest advances in the field – including new tools and how to use them.